tlienart/FranklinTemplates.jl/src/templates/common/src/index.md

 This dictionary of variables is accessed locally by pages through `@def varname = value` and globally through the `config.md` page via the same syntax.

 There's a few other such functions of the form `{{fname p₁ p₂}}` as well as support for conditional blocks.
 If you wander through the `src/_html_parts/` folder and its content, you should be able to see those in action.

-## Including scripts

-In order to include the content of a script you can use the `\input` command specifying which language it should be tagged as:

-\input{code:julia}{script1.jl}

-these scripts can be run in such a way that their output is also saved to file, see `scripts/generate_results.jl` and you can then also input the results:

-\input{output}{script1.jl}

-which is convenient if you're presenting code.
-Using this approach with the `generate_results.jl` file also makes sure that all the code on your website works and that all results match the code which makes maintenance easier.

-**Note**: these scripts are not run by JuDoc (so that it doesn't slow down live preview).

-Finally, a similar syntax is available if you want to show plots that are produced by one of your script.

-\input{code:julia}{script2.jl}

-and then

-\input{plot}{script2.jl}